Grand Slam of Darts 2025: Dates, schedule, fixtures, results, format, players, prize money as Luke Littler defends title

 When and where is the Grand Slam of Darts?

-This year, the penultimate major show of the season takes place from Saturday November 8 through until Sunday November 16.
+The event takes place from Saturday November 8 through until Sunday November 16, live on Sky Sports.

 The tournament is held at the WV Active Aldersley, Wolverhampton, with bumper crowds expected at every session.